 Belgian dairy comprises a wide range of dairy products prized at home and abroad.
 Our 529,000 dairy cows (figures from 2018) provide Belgian milk of high quality, Belgian cheeses and lots of other dairy products.

-Belgium exports dairy products for an amount of 3.3 billion euros.
+Belgium exports dairy products for an amount of just under 4 billion euros.
 There has been a sharp increase in foreign trade during the past decade, both in import and export.

 Belgian dairy: pure quality and safe food